SomeWeekendReading/someweekendreading.github.io/_posts/2023-06-10-symphony-thoughts.md

   impairment, and is instead
   [depressive realism](https://en.wikipedia.org/wiki/Depressive_realism)?

-And most importantly: _what if this is what it feels like to be in the last generation of humanity?_  While I have religious hopes, imagining the ruins of Symphony Hall as one of the few remnants of 200,000 years of human striving made me unbearably sad, to the point of discreet tears.
+And most importantly:

+- _What if this is what it feels like to be in the last generation of humanity?_ While I have religious hopes, imagining the ruins of Symphony Hall as one of the few remnants of 200,000 years of human striving made me unbearably sad, to the point of discreet tears.

 Now, fortunately I got control before my depression could drive me over a cliff in public.